As a salon owner should you take the rent-a-chair route?

 But times change.
 And their attitude may well change…

 What if your rent-a-chair needs more clients?
 Gets hacked off giving you a cut of the profits?
-Has a change of personal circumstances and needs to earn some more dosh fast?
+Has a change of personal circumstances and needs to earn some more money fast?

 It is when one of these things happen that you may be reminded your friendly stylist is in fact a competing ambitious hairdresser, with their own cherished business, working in your salon premises.